me-aashish/NetFlix_Clone/README.md

 - Will try to improve the CSS of movie suggestions page
 - Add button to scroll vertical movie cards
 - Hover on to movie cards to play their trailer
+- Adding Shimmer Effect here and there to improve UX.